davidakennedy/davidakennedy.com/_src/blog/2014-11-04-favorite-accessibility-resources/index.md

 5. **[The Color Contrast Analyzer](http://www.paciellogroup.com/resources/contrastanalyser/)**: I use a few different color analysis tools, but if I had to pick one in the absence of the rest, this is it.
 Maintained by the staff at the Paciello Group, one of my favorite features allows you to test colors that have opacity.
 6. **[Screen Reader](https://www.apple.com/accessibility/osx/voiceover/)**: It doesn't really matter which one, but I would want one.
 I would pick Voiceover, on a Mac, since it's the one I'm most familiar with.

-Good luck avoiding those zombies and keeping the Web accessible!
+Good luck avoiding those zombies and keeping the web accessible!

 _Image courtesy of [Pexels.com](http://www.pexels.com/photo/1524/)._